NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

   </config>
 ```

-- Alternatively, we could make it opt-in option as property on the project level but doesn't give fine grained control given that only very few packages need this feature.
+- We could make it opt-in option as property on the project level but doesn't give fine grained control given that only very few packages need this feature.
 Still, we can onboard all packages using msbuild scripting.

 - Also, we could add yet another tag like `TransitiveAssets` or `ExcludeTransitiveAssets` to same existing `IncludeAssets/ExcludeAssets/PrivateAssets` tags, the only difference is to control transitive asset flow.
 Technically it overlaps more with `PrivateAssets` in functionality, most likely we don't need `PrivateAssets` anymore if the new tag is introduced.